Novikombank

 Novikombank is a Russian bank specializing in financing of enterprises in the heavy-machinery, automotive, high-tech, oil and gas industry.
 Novikombank is ranked among the top 40 largest Russian banks.
 Member of the deposit insurance system.

 Ownership

-As on 15 February 2016, Novikombank is 57,68% owned by Rostec.
+At the end of 2008 after the additional issue of shares, AvtoVAZ OJSC joined the bank's shareholders, which in 2011 sold its 20 percent stake to Rostechnologii Group of Companies (formerly Rostec).
+At the end of May 2014, Rostec acquired 23.63% of the bank's shares.
+In April 2018, he increased his stake to 74.23%, and on July 26 of the same year, he signed agreements to buy out shares from all remaining shareholders.
+Thus, the state corporation has collected 100% of Novikombank.

+Since March 14, 2016, the Chairman of the Board of Novikombank has been Elena Georgieva, who previously headed the Rostec Treasury since 2013.

 Subsidiaries and associated companies

 According to the decision of the Bank of Russia Board of Directors in April 2015, Novikombank participates in the financial rehabilitation of OJSC FundServiceBank.

 In September 2021, the analytical credit rating agency ACRA upgraded Novikombank's credit rating to A+(RU) (outlook stable).

 Activities

 Novikombank is one of the banks authorized to work under the state defence order.